Table of contents

 The impact of seasonality

 As with other performance metrics, RPV can provide valuable context and insight for eCommerce brands.
-Understanding how much an average customer spends helps brands shape not only their marketing efforts, such as campaigns, up-sell/cross-sell tactics, but also future product strategy and resources.
+Understanding how much an average customer spends helps brands shape not only their marketing efforts, such as campaigns, and up-sell/cross-sell tactics, but also future product strategy and resources.

 For example, if running a discounted offer on a specific product but with the intention of cross-selling other items, does the RPV indicate that customers only purchased that product, or did they add other non-discounted products to basket?